HSLdevcom/jore4-digiroad-gtfs-map-matching-experiment/qgis-approach.md

 Let's extract one route from all of the shapes.

 1. Click Processing Toolbox > Vector Selection > Extract by attribute.
-1. Extract from "Reprojected" with `shape_id = 1088B_20210522_2` or e.g. `shape_id = 1003H3_20210712_1`.
+1. Extract from "Reprojected" with `shape_id = 1088B_20210522_2` or e.g. `shape_id = 1004X_20180917_1`.
 In case you suspect there is no data for the given id, choose another shape_id of your liking.
 To see a list of shape_id's, use e.g. the "identify results" -tool in qgis.
+Beware that the following steps are meant to be used with roads, so be sure to pick a bus line trajectory and not e.g. a tram line trajectory.

 ### Crop and filter the street network